gantry/docs/pages/01.gantry5/03.particles/01.particles/docs.md

 ![Particles](particles_2.png?classes=shadow,border)

-Atoms are particles that do not render on the frontend in any visible fashion.
+Atoms are particles that do not render on the front end in any visible fashion.
 They make it easy to add scripts such as custom CSS or JS, as well as tracking methods like Google Analytics.
-You can visually arrange their order in the Layout Manager to determine the order in which they load during page rendering.
+You can visually arrange their order in the Particle Defaults to determine the order in which they load during page rendering.